Workers' Party (Singapore): 2025–present: WP after Low's retirement and end of Khan's saga

-The 2025 general election saw the WP managing to retain all three of its constituencies despite a major national swing towards the PAP against non-WP opposition parties.
+The results saw the WP managing to retain all three of its constituencies despite a major national swing towards the PAP against non-WP opposition parties.
 While the WP saw a slight decline of 0.44% in the overall contested vote share, the party increased their overall popular vote to almost 15%.
 The party was narrowly defeated in Jalan Kayu SMC and Tampines GRC, garnering 48.53% and 47.37% of the votes respectively, and offered NCMP seats as a result of the close margins.
-These were respectively taken by Andre Low and Eileen Chong on 19 May 2025.
-With that, the WP once again became the only opposition party in Parliament since 2020.
+These were respectively taken by Low and Eileen Chong on 19 May 2025; as a result, WP become the only opposition party to represent in Parliament for the second time in three Parliament terms since the 13th Parliament; for the fourth consecutive election since 2011, WP also surpassed their largest representation (of 12 seats) for any opposition party in Singapore since independence.